bernardanderson/EyesOnTheNet_Backend_NSS_BackendCapstone/README.md

 > This Backend component allows a user access to web camera images via standard HTTP Requests.
 > With this a user can:
 > 1. Generate/Retrieve a Json web token for authentication
-> 1. Manipulate a MySQL Database to store/retrieve/edit a personal list a public/private webcams.
+> 2. Manipulate a MySQL Database to store/retrieve/edit a personal list a public/private webcams.
-> 1. Retrieve a single snapshot from one of the user's webcameras.
+> 3. Retrieve a single snapshot from one of the user's webcameras.
-> 1. Retrieve a static Google Map image of a physical location for a webcam.
+> 4. Retrieve a static Google Map image of a physical location for a webcam.
+> 5. Store, retrieve and delete saved camera image information from a MySQL datavase and the actual files from the server
-> 1. NOTE: All webcam/GoogleMap traffic is done through the Backend API.
+> 6. NOTE: All webcam/GoogleMap traffic is done through the Backend API.
 The user sees none of the actual traffic to the webcameras.

 ### How to run:
 ```